RAF Digby: RCAF Digby

-On 16 September 1942 control of Digby formally passed to Canada and the station was renamed Royal Canadian Air Force Station Digby under the command of Group Captain McNab RCAF.
+On 16 September 1942 control of Digby formally passed to Canada and the station was renamed Royal Canadian Air Force Station Digby under the command of Group Captain Ernest McNab RCAF and Canada's first Second World War fighter ace, Wing Commander "Cowboy" Howard Blatchford, who comanded squadron operations.

+McNab returned to Canada in 1945 and survived the war; Blatchford was killed in action a year after becoming Digby Wing Commander, flying with his pilots on a bomber escort mission over Amsterdam.

 In February 1943 the first de Havilland Mosquitos arrived at Digby and were allocated to No. 410 Squadron.

 During early 1944 Digby was a hive of activity with all of the resident squadrons and several visiting squadrons, including several Czech and Belgian squadrons, taken up with training for D-day invasion support.
 When the invasion took place all of the squadrons relocated to captured airfields in France and Digby became an almost deserted 'ghost town'.
 All that remained were No. 116 Squadron RAF flying a small number of Airspeed Oxfords in an anti-aircraft training role and two squadrons flying elderly Blenheims for radar calibration off the east coast.

 In May 1945 control of the station was handed back by the Canadians and it again became RAF Digby, although the new station badge showed the autumn gold maple leaf to permanently acknowledge its history as a Canadian facility for three years.
 By the time the war in Europe ended on 8 May 1945, RAF Digby had been the wartime home to 30 RAF squadrons, 13 Canadian squadrons, 4 Polish squadrons, 2 Belgian squadrons and 1 Czech squadron.
 Those airmen had flown Hurricane, Spitfire, Defiant, Blenheim, Beaufighter, Mosquito, Mustang, Wellington, Oxford and Anson aircraft.
 The station had also hosted the full range of visiting RAF heavy bombers and their crews, as well as no fewer than 30 USAAF B-17Gs on a foggy night in November 1944.